 Taoist and Buddhist philosophies have deeply influenced Chinese martial arts.
 Many of the arts arose as a combination of spiritual practices, health practices and self defense techniques.
 Taoism may be translated as ‘The Way’.
 Covering every conceivable area of human thought and action, Taoist philosophy provides guidance through understanding the many different paths that constitute a way of life.
 Many of these paths seek to balance the needs of the individual with the demands of society, providing valuable advice on finding success and happiness in a changing world

-The main aspects of martial theory in our school are derived from the teachings from Grand Master Wan Lai Sheng.
+The main aspects of martial theory in our academy are derived from the teachings from Grand Master Wan Lai Sheng.
 There are three components to the study of Six Harmonies Martial Arts.

-A strong physical foundation is essential for Martial Arts.
-Practicing specific forms increases your strength, flexibility, coordination and mobility.
-Repetition of your forms allows you to closely observe the workings of the mind and body.
-As your knowledge and experience builds, you can concentrate on their integration.
+A strong foundation is essential for all Martial Arts.
+Practicing sequenced self-defence movements known as forms, increases your strength, flexibility, coordination and mobility.
+Repetition of these forms allows you to closely observe the workings of the mind and body.
+As your knowledge and experience develops, you can concentrate on their integration.

-Learning to defend yourself requires that you choose and practice several of your favourite techniques.
-Techniques include strategies for engagement and avoidance- defense and attack.
-Conditioning the body is also required to develop speed, power, endurance, coordination, reflexes and sensitivity.
+Learning to defend yourself requires strategies for engagement and avoidance – defence and attack.
+Conditioning one’s body and mind is required to develop speed, power, endurance, coordination, reflexes and sensitivity.

-Forms and techniques are stepping stones to the higher levels of martial arts.
+Forms and techniques lay the foundations to the higher levels of martial arts.
 At the highest levels, your entire being (mind, body, spirit and energy) is integrated.
 Your actions take place without thought, from the aspect of ‘no mind’ or ‘big mind’.
 This is also sometimes known as ‘spontaneous correct action’.
 As you have no preconceived notion of form and no deliberate plan of attack or defense, your movements are swift and unpredictable, your mind is free from thought and hesitation and your power manifests effortlessly.